appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `enabled`:  (Optional)  default value `false` Whether the LogForwarder is enabled on this appliance or not.
 * `elasticsearch`:  (Optional) Elasticsearch endpoint configuration on AWS.
 * `tcp_clients`:  (Optional) TCP endpoints to connect and send the audit logs with the given format.
+* `aws_kineses`:  (Optional) AWS Kinesis endpoints to connect and send the audit logs with the given format.
 * `sites`:  (Optional) The sites to collect logs from and forward.
 #### elasticsearch
 Elasticsearch endpoint configuration on AWS.
-* `url`: (Optional) The URL of the elasticsearch server.
-Example: https://aws.com/elasticsearch/instance/asdaxllkmda64.
 * `aws_id`: (Optional) AWS ID to login.
 Only required if AWS Access Keys are being used to authenticate.
 * `aws_secret`: (Optional) AWS secret to login.
 Only required if AWS Access Keys are being used to authenticate.
 * `aws_region`: (Optional) AWS region.
 Only required if AWS Access Keys are being used to authenticate.
 Example: eu-west-2.
 * `use_instance_credentials`: (Optional) Whether to use the credentials from the AWS instance or not.
+* `url`: (Required) The URL of the elasticsearch server.
+Example: https://aws.com/elasticsearch/instance/asdaxllkmda64.
 * `retention_days`: (Optional) Optional field to enable log retention on the configured AWS elasticsearch.
 Defines how many days the audit logs will be kept.
 Example: 30.
 #### tcp_clients
 TCP endpoints to connect and send the audit logs with the given format.
-* `name`: (Optional) Name of the endpoint.
+* `name`: (Required) Name of the endpoint.
 Example: Company SIEM.
-* `host`: (Optional) Hostname or the IP address of the endpoint.
+* `host`: (Required) Hostname or the IP address of the endpoint.
 Example: siem.company.com.
-* `port`: (Optional) Port of the endpoint.
+* `port`: (Required) Port of the endpoint.
 Example: 8888.
-* `format`: (Optional) The format to send the audit logs.
+* `format`: (Required) The format to send the audit logs.
 ENUM: json,syslog.
-* `use_t_l_s`: (Optional) Whether to use TLS to connect to endpoint or not.
+* `use_tls`: (Optional) Whether to use TLS to connect to endpoint or not.
 If enabled, make sure the LogForwarder appliance trusts the certificate of the endpoint.
+* `filter`: (Optional) JMESPath expression to filter audit logs to forward.
+Example: event_type=='authentication_succeeded'.
+#### aws_kineses
+AWS Kinesis endpoints to connect and send the audit logs with the given format.
+* `aws_id`: (Optional) AWS ID to login.
+Only required if AWS Access Keys are being used to authenticate.
+* `aws_secret`: (Optional) AWS secret to login.
+Only required if AWS Access Keys are being used to authenticate.
+* `aws_region`: (Optional) AWS region.
+Only required if AWS Access Keys are being used to authenticate.
+Example: eu-west-2.
+* `use_instance_credentials`: (Optional) Whether to use the credentials from the AWS instance or not.
+* `url`: (Optional) The URL of the elasticsearch server.
+Example: https://aws.com/elasticsearch/instance/asdaxllkmda64.
+* `retention_days`: (Optional) Optional field to enable log retention on the configured AWS elasticsearch.
+Defines how many days the audit logs will be kept.
+Example: 30.
+* `type`: (Optional) AWS Kinesis type ENUM: Stream,Firehose.
+* `stream_name`: (Optional) Name of the stream.
+Example: AppGate_SDP_audit.
+* `batch_size`: (Optional) Batch size for the stream.
+Used only for "Stream" type.
+* `number_of_partition_keys`: (Optional) Number of partition keys to use for the stream.
+Used only for "Stream" type.
+* `filter`: (Optional) JMESPath expression to filter audit logs to forward.
+Example: event_type=='authentication_succeeded'.
 #### sites
 The sites to collect logs from and forward.
-### iot_connector
+### connector
-IoT Connector settings.
+Connector settings.

-* `enabled`:  (Optional)  default value `false` Whether the Iot Connector is enabled on this appliance or not.
+* `enabled`:  (Optional)  default value `false` Whether the Connector is enabled on this appliance or not.
+* `express_clients`:  (Optional) A list of Clients to run on the appliance with the given configuration.
+The Clients will get the necessary tokens automatically according to the Site assigned to this Appliance.
+Currently only one allowed.
-* `clients`:  (Optional) A list of clients to run on the appliance with the given configuration.
+* `advanced_clients`:  (Optional) A list of Clients to run on the appliance with the given configuration.
+Requires manual Policy configuration.
-#### clients
+#### express_clients
-A list of clients to run on the appliance with the given configuration.
+A list of Clients to run on the appliance with the given configuration.
+The Clients will get the necessary tokens automatically according to the Site assigned to this Appliance.
+Currently only one allowed.
-* `name`: (Required) Name for the client.
+* `name`: (Required) Name for the Client.
 It will be mapped to the user claim 'clientName'.
 Example: Printers.
-* `device_id`: (Optional) The device ID to assign to this client.
+* `device_id`: (Optional) The device ID to assign to this Client.
 It will be used to generate device distinguished name.
 Example: 12699e27-b584-464a-81ee-5b4784b6d425.
+* `allow_resources`: (Optional) A list of subnets to allow access via Client.
+* `snat_to_resources`: (Optional) Use Source NAT for the resources.
+#### advanced_clients
+A list of Clients to run on the appliance with the given configuration.
+Requires manual Policy configuration.
+* `name`: (Required) Name for the Client.
+It will be mapped to the user claim 'clientName'.
+Example: Printers.
+* `device_id`: (Optional) The device ID to assign to this Client.
+It will be used to generate device distinguished name.
+Example: 12699e27-b584-464a-81ee-5b4784b6d425.
-* `sources`: (Optional) Source configuration to allow via iptables.
+* `allow_resources`: (Optional) Source configuration to allow via iptables.
-* `snat`: (Optional) Use Source NAT for IoT client tunnel.
+* `snat_to_tunnel`: (Optional) Use Source NAT for the Client tunnel.
 ### rsyslog_destinations
 Rsyslog destination settings to forward appliance logs.